I supervise doctoral students in the following areas:

 - Ema Sullivan-Bissett, project PERFECT post-doc and now Faculty at the University of Birmingham.

-- Anneli Jefferson, post-doc on the Costs and Benefits of Optimism project in 2015-2016 and now Leverhulme Early Career Research Fellow at the University of Birmingham.
+- Anneli Jefferson, post-doc on the Costs and Benefits of Optimism project in 2015-2016 and Leverhulme Early Career Research Fellow at the University of Birmingham 2016-2019, now Faculty at the University of Cardiff.

 - Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham.